sharduul/chalk/_posts/2020-05-11-ask-ngninja-1.md

 If you are a programmer you are already in a good place to start any side hustle you'd like.

-And example path for you in today's market - I would encourage you to start blogging about your favorite programming language.
+An example path for you in today's market - I would encourage you to start blogging about your favorite programming language.
 Start a twitter account and just give out amazing tips and tricks and lessons on coding.
 Then create a 7-day or 14-day FREE course for beginners to level up their programming skills.
 And at the end of the course sell an eBook that goes into much details and more actionable steps that your students can benefit from.

 To be honest, the options are limitless.
 It all depends on your creativity.